algolia/algoliasearch-laravel/README.md

 }
 ```

-By default all your visible attributes will be send

-If you want to send specific attributes you can do something like
+By default all visible attributes are sent.
+If you want to send specific attributes you can do something like:

 ```php
 use Illuminate\Database\Eloquent\Model;